radishmouse/connectjs-isomorphic-talk/presentation/slides.md

 How do we go from where we are to where we want to be?
 ---
-# Simplify the mental model
+# 1: Simplify the mental model

+* Frameworks for patterns and conventions

+* Build Tools for compiling abstraction languages

 ---

-# Render deep links on the server
+# 2: Render deep links on the server

+* JavaScript on both browser and server

+* Render view layer to HTML string

 ---

-# Divide and conquer
+# 3: Divide and conquer

+* Secondary UI Server handles static rendering

+* Aggregates API calls and caches data

 ???